-The infrastructure, facilities and classroom design will create a campus that will take its place with the best in India and abroad.
+The infrastructure, facilities and classroom design create a campus that takes its place with the best in India and abroad.
 The campus will enable IIMU to meet the targets outlined in its Perspective Plan which calls for approximately 750 students across its programs by 2020 and 60 permanent faculty members, implementing its mission to provide leadership in research and teaching, create responsible leaders and contribute to the development of the region.

 The architecture has been designed to minimize energy consumption and a solar power farm will be built on campus to generate electricity.
-The arid landscape will be rehabilitated in a number of stages over several years at which point the campus is designed to be largely self-sufficient in terms of water, energy and waste management.
+The arid landscape is being rehabilitated in a number of stages over several years at which point the campus is designed to be largely self-sufficient in terms of water, energy and waste management.
 The entire campus has been designed for a GRIHA (Green Rating for Integrated Habitat Assessment) LD 5 Star rating.

 The overall landscaping plan is equally advanced, involving a process of clearing the site to increase run-off capacities; de-silting and re-silting areas as required to ensure better soil coverage; using contour bunds, trenches and other means to increase soil moisture; improving erosion protection; and increasing the organic content of the soil.
 Irrigation, when required, will utilize predominantly passive systems supplemented by limited use of active methods.
 In addition to conserving power and water, the campus has been planned to be a zero-waste facility, where waste will be an important resource utilizing DEWATS (Decentralized Wastewater Treatment Systems), vermicomposting and biogas production.

-The campus will have a significant impact on the surrounding community which will reap benefits in terms of production of flora, more stable year round grass supply and generation of a large number of jobs in maintenance and other services.
+The campus will have a significant impact on the surrounding community which will reap benefits in terms of production of flora, more stable year-round grass supply and generation of a large number of jobs in maintenance and other services.